FilinStelss/TwoSidedDialogueSystem/README.md

   + 1.Dialogue Speaker - The initiator of the dialogue, the speaker
   + 2.Dialogue Text - The text of the dialog box where you can change it using modifiers (see the paragraph below)
   + 3.Delay to delete - The time until the dialog is deleted.` If the value is less than zero, the dialog will not be deleted until the [End] command is issued`
-  + 4.Delay to next - Time before adding a new dialog
+  + 4.Delay to next - Time before adding a new line of dialogue
   + 5.Jump to - "jumps" to the specified line of the dialog
   + 6.TimeBeforeArguments - time to execute arguments
   + 7.Arguments*¹ - executing various commands